piotrplatuski/Eurowar-Reboot/README.md

 ## Current state

-Currently, there are methods for Province, SeaZone and Country
+Currently, there are methods for the `Province`, `SeaZone` and `Country` classes.
+Updating a Google Sheet is already possible, but not yet systematically programmed.
+The initialisation of classes is currently being written.